 The animal welfare associations proved that people who have expressed sustained interest in owning one could take care of it responsibly.
 Remember that having a family dog is a prerequisite of long-term responsibility.
-If you feel like you can handle the responsibility, then go for it.
+If you feel you can handle the responsibility, go for it.

 2. Understand the full-time responsibility

 You must choose the best breed that fits your lifestyle, situation, living conditions, and family structure.
 And to achieve this, you may need to do some research about the breed of the dog.

 Another responsibility to take into account is cleanliness.
 Introducing a pet dog into your family adds extra cleaning responsibility.
 When it comes to hygiene and cleanliness, a dog needs support to stay clean and healthy, as dogs naturally lose their hair and may get trapped in furniture, clothes, cushions, mattresses, etc.

 Invest in the best pet hair vacuum to care for the hairs scattered over the house.